-There are (l+1)(l+2)/2 different combinations of (a, b, c) for a given l-value, rather than (2l+1).
-The excess is caused by the presence of spurious non-l Functions in the set; a Cartesian d-set for instance consists of six functions, five of which are true d-functions while one linear combination is in fact an s-type function (x2+y2+z2).
+There are (I+1)(I+2)/2 different combinations of (a, b, c) for a given I-value, rather than (2I+1).
+The excess is caused by the presence of spurious non-I Functions in the set; a Cartesian d-set for instance consists of six functions, five of which are true d-functions while one linear combination is in fact an s-type function (x2+y2+z2).
 Only the five true d-combinations are actually used as degrees of freedom in the basis set, but lists of primitive basis functions (bas) for instance run over all Cartesian functions including the improper ones.